Skip to navigation Skip to content Skip to subnav

 (4) the person’s age and developmental maturity.

-(e) The Commissioner shall develop rules for the implementation of a system of Child Protection Registry levels for substantiated cases.
+(e) The Commissioner shall adopt rules for the implementation of a system of Child Protection Registry levels for substantiated cases pursuant to 3 V.S.A. chapter 25.
 The rules shall address:

-(1) the length of time a person’s name appears on the Registry;
+(3) the length of time a person’s name appears on the Registry prior to seeking expungement;

 (a) If an investigation conducted in accordance with section 4915b of this title results in a determination that a report of child abuse or neglect should be substantiated, the Department shall notify the person alleged to have abused or neglected a child of the following: